Horizon733/popular-movies-app/PopularMovies/README.md

-##Popular Movies Stage - 1
+#Popular Movies Stage - 1<br>
-This project is based on Android NanoDegree Program the stage - 2 will be uploaded soon The screenshots are as follows
+This project is based on Android NanoDegree Program the stage - 2 will be uploaded soon<br>
+The screenshots are as follows
 ###Main Activity
 <img src="screenshots/s1.jpg">